godber/EmbeddingBuddy/README.md

 - **Sidebar layout** with controls on left, large visualization area on right
 - **Real-time visualization** optimized for small to medium datasets

+## Network Dependency

+**Note:** The application loads the Transformers.js library (v3.0.0) from `cdn.jsdelivr.net` for client-side embedding generation.
+This requires an active internet connection and sends requests to a third-party CDN.
+The application will function without internet if you only use the file upload features for pre-computed embeddings.

 ## Quick Start

 ### Installation